VasilMilchev24/Phyton-Automator-CORE/README.md

 # Python Automator

 ## Overview
 This Python project demonstrates a simple web automation bot using Playwright.

-It can navigate a website, click elements, type text, and extract information.
+It can navigate a website, log in, search, filter, click elements, type text, and extract information.

 The project is structured with modular components for maintainability.

 ## Project Structr